Protein Shake With Milk or Water: Detailed Comparison

 Making your protein shake with milk or water depends on your dietary needs, taste preferences and gastrointestinal tolerability.
 Milk provides additional protein and micronutrients like vitamin D and calcium.
 Water, on the other hand, is a better option if you’re trying to cut back on calories and lactose.

-athletes drinking protein shake in shaker
+Athletes drinking protein shake in shaker

 Can You Mix Protein Shake with Milk?